zirafa/zir-bundle/README.md

 - Inserting a tab in the middle of a line works as expected.
 Removing a tab (or doing a back tab) in the middle of a line doesn't seem to work.
 ShiftRight/ShiftLeft always shifts the line from the start of the line, not the position of the cursor.
 - Soft tabs are treated as virtual hard tabs.
 Soft tabs inserts 2 spaces but pressing the left arrow key or delete key I expect to be able to navigate back 1 space.
 Instead it always jumps back 2 spaces.
 - Opening a new file from Finder or Terminal always opens in a new window instead of a new tab.
 Setting the File Browser Project directory to match your home directory may fix: View > Show File Browser > Navigate to your home directory, and then click the directory path at the top and select "Use as Project Folder"
+- [Resetting and deleting all Textmate bundles & preferences](https://stackoverflow.com/questions/16429165/completely-uninstall-restore-textmate-2) takes more effort than it should.
+- Sometimes multiple enabled bundles/themes have settings or styles that modify the same element which can cause unpredictable formatting/styles.
+It's not always clear in what order bundle/theme styles are being applied.
+Sometimes ctrl+shift+p while selecting some text can help show you where it is happening, but often it's just easier to disable extra settings/themes/bundles until the problem goes away.
+Settings for bundles can be found by going to Bundles > Edit Bundle > YourBundle > Settings, and uncheck "Enable this item" on the right.
+If you actually modify or delete a setting, it's a pain to reset it back to defaults (see above link about Resetting/deleting Textmate preferences) .

 ## Alternatives